j2store/userguide/paypal_pro_payment_plugin.md

 ##### Display Text on Selection
 The text entered here will be displayed when customer selects this payment method.

 You can enter a language constant as a value here if you are using a multi-lingual site and then write a language override.
-Refer the tips below
+Refer the tips below.

+>Tip - ONLY FOR MULTI-LINGUAL SITES

+For example, enter a language constant:

+J2STORE_TEXT_TO_DISPLAY_ON_SELECTION

+Now you can go to Joomla admin-> Language Manager->Overrides and create overrides for the language constant in all your languages.

+##### Display Text before Payment
+The text entered here will be displayed to the customer at the order summary screen before he makes the payment.

+You can enter a language constant as a value here if you are using a multi-lingual site and then write a language override.
+Refer the Display text on selection parameter.

+##### Display Text after Payment/Order
+The text entered here will be displayed to the customer after he makes the payment.

+You can enter a language constant as a value here if you are using a multi-lingual site and then write a language override.
+Refer the Display text on selection parameter.

+##### Display Text on Error in Payment
+The text entered here will be displayed to the customer when there is an error in the payment process.

+You can enter a language constant as a value here if you are using a multi-lingual site and then write a language override.
+Refer the Display text on selection parameter.